2ico/pyclipr/README.rst

 .. code:: bash

-    pip install pyclipr
+    pip install pyclipr2

 Alternatively, pyclipr may be compiled directly from source within the python environment.
 Currently the prerequisites are the a compliant c++ build environment include CMake build system (>v3.15) and the availability of a compiler with c++17 compatibility.
 Currently the package has been tested built using Windows 10, using VS2019 and Mac OSX Sonoma.

-Firstly, clone the PyClipr repository whilst ensuring that you perform the recurisve submodule when initialising the repoistory.
+Firstly, clone the PyClipr repository whilst ensuring that you perform the recursive submodule when initialising the repository.
 This ensures that all dependencies (pybind, pyclipr, eigen, fmt) are downloaded into the source tree.

 .. code:: bash